sakshidubey2/P1-1-Predicting-Diamond-Prices/README.md

 The linear regression model provides an equation that can be used to predict diamond prices for the set of 3,000 diamonds.
 The equation is below:

 Price = -5,269 + 8,413 x Carat + 158.1 x Cut + 454 x Clarity

+**Step 1 – Understand the data:** There are two datasets.

+* **diamonds.csv** contains the data used to build the regression model.
+* **new_diamonds.csv** contains the data for the diamonds the company would like to purchase.

+Both datasets contain carat, cut, and clarity data for each diamond.
+Only the diamonds.csv dataset has prices.
+We'll be predicting prices for the **new_diamonds.csv** dataset.

+* *Carat* represents the weight of the diamond, and is a numerical variable.
+* *Cut* represents the quality of the cut of the diamond, and falls into 5 categories: fair, good, very good, ideal, and premium.
+Each of these categories are represented by a number, 1-5, in the Cut_Ord variable.
+* *Clarity* represents the internal purity of the diamond, and falls into 8 categories: I1, SI2, SI1, VS1, VS2, VVS2, VVS1, and IF.
+Each of these categories are represented by a number, 1-8, in the Clarity_Ord variable.
+* **Note:** Transforming category variables to ordinal variables like this is not always appropriate, but we’ve done it here for simplicity.